edde746/rdpservers/README.md

 # rdpservers
-Final project for web development 1 course, this was build in about 8 hours of working time over 3 weeks
+Final project for web development 1 course, this was built in about 8 hours of working time over 3 weeks
 ## Running
 Run the following commands to run it in development mode
 ```